General Motors Kappa platform

 Since the Solstice, GM has designed another roadster that looks substantially different, but shares the same underlying Kappa platform: the Saturn Sky.
 The Saturn Sky was styled after the pattern of the Vauxhall VX Lightning design.
-There is a European version built on the same platform, essentially a turbo-engined Sky with Opel badging, under the name Opel GT.
-A GM Korea version of that variant was also produced under the name Daewoo G2x.
+There is a European version built on the same platform, essentially a Sky Red Line model with Opel badging, EU spec mirrors and tail lights, and culturally appropriate door implememts, reviving the name of Opel GT.
+A GM Korea version of that variant was also produced under the name Daewoo G2X.

 Three other concept vehicles were built on the initial Kappa platform, and shown at the 2004 NAIAS: The Vauxhall VX Lightning, The Saturn Curve and Chevrolet Nomad.
 All three cars were received reasonably well, but were not nearly as embraced as the original Solstice Concept.

 The original 2003 Vauxhall VX Lightning Concept is the same size as the original Solstice Concept, and pieced together in the same manner as the 2002 Solstice Concept, and had been shown in Europe several months earlier, before the Kappa platform had been finalized and named (debuting approximately mid-May 2003, for Vauxhall's centenary celebration).
 The Vauxhall VX Lightning is the styling pattern after which the appearance of the Saturn Sky is based.
 When the Vauxhall VX was shown at the 2004 NAIAS, the Lightning part of the name was dropped and the vehicle referred to in the literature at the show as merely the "Vauxhall VX".

 The Saturn Curve and the Chevrolet Nomad concept cars were built on "modified" versions of the Kappa platform, and exhibited 12 inches longer wheelbases, and 2+2 seating.

 Another concept car, built by Holden and called the Torana TT36, was rumored to have started as a Kappa-based car with a twin-turbocharged V6, but the modifications necessary to accommodate the engine, transmission, and general vehicle size made it necessary to refer to the platform as "based on architecture similar to the Kappa and the Corvette."

 A hardtop coupe version of the Pontiac Solstice was produced for the 2009–2010 model years.
-Kappa production ended with General Motors' bankruptcy in July 2009.
+Kappa production ended with General Motors' bankruptcy in July 2010.

-Spanish Car maker Tauro, used Solstices to market their version called Tauro V8.
+Spanish car maker Tauro used Solstices to market their version called Tauro V8.
 There is a misconception that people tend to believe that this company purchased the Kappa platform, but in reality they were conversions of existing cars.